Why Get Vaccinated?

 Is the Vaccine Safe?

-This vaccine has been studied with the same care as other vaccines previously used to protect against other diseases.
+COVID-19 vaccines are safe.
+They have been studied with the same care as other vaccines previously used to protect against other diseases and have been approved by Health Canada.
 To date, there have been millions of doses of COVID-19 vaccines administered around the world.
 All of them provide additional evidence that the vaccine is safe.

 There is a tiny risk of an allergic reaction to vaccines.
 This rare reaction affects about 2 in 100,000 people who receive the vaccine.
 It usually occurs soon after the vaccine is given and it is treatable.
 This is why it’s important to remain monitored for at least 15 minutes after receiving the vaccine.

 Inflammation of the heart’s muscle or envelope called myocarditis or pericarditis may also occur but remain quite rare (2 in 100,000 people).
 Young men under the age of 30 are more at risk of developing this side effect.
 Cases most often present mild symptoms and recover quickly.

 COVID-19 vaccines are offered throughout Nunavik, in each CLSC/Nursing Station to people age 5 years and over.
 You can call your local CLSC/Nursing Station for an appointment.

 What Vaccines Against COVID-19 are Available in Nunavik?

 mRNA vaccines, the type of vaccines recommended by experts for their effectiveness and safety, are offered in Nunavik.

 There are 3 different mRNA vaccines available, Pfizer’s Comirnaty vaccine for adults, Pfizer’s pediatric Comirnaty and the Moderna Spikevax vaccine.
 The choice of the mRNA vaccine administered is mostly based on age and can be discussed with your health professional.